RedTint/nodejs-training/exercise-06/README.md

 ### UAC

 - Demo that a config module was created
+- Demo that there is a check for missing configurations
+- Demo that the application exits if there is a missing configuration
-- Demo that specified configurations are successfully retrieved
+- Demo that specified configuration are successfully retrieved